 Our ceremony was conducted by our Padre, Mr Bert Steed and we also had a representative from the Jewish Community lead with the Kaddish prayer.

-Israeli Ambassador, Mark Regev laid a wreath and at the end of the Ceremony at the invitation of our Parade Marshall, inspected the seven Standards on parade.
+Israeli Ambassador, Mark Regev laid a wreath and at the end of the Ceremony at the invitation of our Parade Marshal, inspected the seven Standards on parade.

 BLP Member John Kingsbury laid a wreath remembering our former Chairman, Mr Malcolm Head.